The Following are General Guidelines for Alternate Education-Related Admission Requirements for International Students

 Admission requirements are requirements or qualifications that students must meet in order for them to demonstrate the potential to successfully complete a program at C.C.E.C. (e.g., high school diploma, proficiency in English).

 Each C.C.E.C. program/course is different and has its own subjective criteria based on the nature of the course.
 Students are encouraged to carefully read course admission criteria-related details before applying.
-The applicant is advised to read carefully the following details for an applicable requirement(s);
+The applicant is advised to carefully read the following details.

 For Canada & US-based education applicants: